ZPI-2023-IST/Documentation/source/visualization.rst

           "data": "JSON_DATA",
         }

     - **Description:** As a response GUI should send a url link which leads to visualization page.
-This link is connected to visual representation of a game - see **2.
-Show Visualization Endpoint** for more details.
+This link is connected to visual representation of a game - see :ref:`visualization` for more details.

+.. _visualization:

 ---------------------------------------
 2. Visualization